 The fight didn't matter in the end, as the series turned into an all-time classic that ended with one of baseball's finest moments.

 It was Game 7 at Yankee Stadium in the Bronx.
 The deciding game was tied 5-5 in the 11th inning.
 Tim Wakefield threw a knuckleball on the first pitch of the inning, which New York legend Aaron Boone launched over the left field wall for a home run to send the Yankees to the World Series.

 New York lost that World Series to the National League champion Florida Marlins.
 Hall of Fame catcher Ivan "Pudge" Rodriguez, third baseman Mike Lowell, pitcher Josh Beckett (named World Series MVP) and a little-known rookie named Miguel Cabrera led the charge for the Marlins.

-2003 might have ended without an American League title, but the ALCS at least gave us two moments — one good and one bad — that will stand the test of time in MLB history.
+2003 might have ended without an American League title, but the 2003 ALCS at least gave us two moments -- one good and one bad -- that will stand the test of time in Major League Baseball history.